I am always interested to hear from prospective graduate students, but here is what I expect:

 1).
 First, if you are interested in joining my lab I expect you to be familiar with my research, and be able to tell me why it interests you.

 2).
-Nearly all my students will spend substantial amounts of time conducting rigorous fieldwork in SE Asia.
+Nearly all my students will spend substantial amounts of time conducting rigorous fieldwork in SE Asia or Africa.
 Therefore you need to be adaptable to different cultures and climates, and physically able

 3).
 I expect a measure of independence and initiative.
 My role is to guide you through your scientific development, not tell you what to do.

 4).
-An interest in bats is obviously essential although experience is not necessary (but is desirable).
+An interest in bats is obviously essential although experience is not necessary, but is highly desirable.

 1. Email me a Curriculum Vitae (résumé) and be sure to include: